dotlang/language/README.md

 - You can also use `$_` place holder to create a new lambda based on existing functions:
 `var y = calculate(4,a, $_)` is same as `var y = (x:int) -> calculate(4,a,x);`
 `var y = calculate(1, $_, $_)` is same as `var y = (x:int, y:int) -> calculate(4,x,y);`
+- Lambdas have read-only access to free variables in their parent semantic scope.

 ## Operators
 - Conditional: `and or not == != >= <=`